tlparolin/FMAlign2x/README.md

    - -l [int] [default: square root of mean length] The minimum length of MEMs, the default value is square root of mean length.
    - -c [float] [default: 1] A floating-point parameter that specifies the minimum coverage across all sequences, with values ranging from 0 to 1.
    - -f [mode] [default: global or local] The filter MEMs mode.
 The default setting is that if sequence number less 100, **accurate** mode otherwise **global** mode.
+   - -x [int] [default:1] Enable in-memory alignment of small blocks between MEMs.
+Should be 0 or 1.
    - -d [int] [default:0] Depth of recursion, you could ignore it.
    - -v [int] [default:1] Verbose option, 0 or 1.
 You could ignore it.
    - -h [help] print help information

 -----

-We will demonstrate with the example data `mt1x.fasta`, assuming you are running on a Linux system.
+We will demonstrate with the example data `mt1x.fasta`.

 ```shell
 ./FMAlign2 -i ./data/mt1x.fasta -l 20 -c 1 -p mafft -f gloabl -o output.fmaligned2.fasta